gearr short + abhainn Scottish Gaelic river. Population - 6,450.

 Born in Edinburgh at an unspecified time, Alexander Bean declared himself at an early age to be unsuited to manual labour and eloped to the south-west coast with a lady who may have been a witch, they say.

-Robbing unsuspecting travellers became their sole source of income but to avoid the authorities, the corpses were hauled to a cave... to be eaten!
+Robbing unsuspecting travellers was their sole source of income but to avoid the authorities, the corpses were hauled to a cave... to be eaten!

 Yes, they lived in a cave and 14 children and over 30 grandchildren all developed a taste for the flesh.
 More closely related than most families might like, a quarter of a century later and 1,000 victims could be counted, they also say.

-Only when one intended target who was packing a pistol escaped were the Beans eventually captured, the cave strewn with bones, hanging human body parts and pickled bits in barrels.
+Only when one intended target who was packing a pistol escaped were the Beans eventually captured, the connected caverns strewn with bones, hanging human body parts and pickled bits in barrels.

 'Sawney' is a clue in that it was a disparaging name for a Scotsman and these events are said to have happened anytime between the 15th and 17th centuries.
 The portrayal of Scots as savages became fashionable after the Jacobite rebellions so this stinks of a straightforward case of some formative fake news from the English.